NewBunnySmile/Gagbot/README.md

 # Gagbot
-A bot for garbling messages sent in a certain channel on a certain server.
+A bot for NSFW roleplay involving chat control on users!